othonhugo/declusor/README.md

 [![asciicast](https://asciinema.org/a/zCmZ28Nyzw75buWlBl8SZf2Vq.svg)](https://asciinema.org/a/zCmZ28Nyzw75buWlBl8SZf2Vq)

 > [!WARNING]
 > **Legal Notice**: This software is strictly intended for educational purposes and authorized security research.
 The developers decline any responsibility arising from the misuse of this tool.
-The execution of LibreControl is prohibited on networks or systems for which the operator does not hold ownership or explicit and documented authorization for penetration testing.
+The execution of Declusor is prohibited on networks or systems for which the operator does not hold ownership or explicit and documented authorization for penetration testing.

 ## Features